Yakov2003/Asteroids/README.md

-a coop asteroids game I made as a coding test for TruPlay's interview process
+a coop asteroids game I made as a coding test for [REDACTED] interview process